Trends that are shaping the Middle Eastern food industry in Sydney

 Technological breakthroughs are upending the food system and changing the importance of food as a science, including recognising it as a medicine and a large contributing factor to health and nutrition.

 The desire for convenience and hyper-personalisation is expanding, as seen by the evolution of our food delivery system and the adoption of customised meal plans.
-As Middle Eastern food experts, Zahli Modern Middle Eastern recognises this and knows best when it comes to food delivery, for both the environment and your tastebuds.
+As Middle Eastern food experts, Zahli Middle Eastern restaurant Sydney recognises this and knows best when it comes to food delivery, for both the environment and your tastebuds.

 - Alternative proteins: As the need for substitutes for animal proteins grows, the protein sector is undergoing significant transformation.
 There are three categories of alternative proteins: insect/algae proteins, plant-based proteins, and cell-based proteins.
 Menu options such as our infamous hommos and mutabbal are great examples of how you can up your protein intake without the meat.